KenanP996/ReportApp25/backend/README.md

 # ReportApp25 Backend

 This folder contains the FlightPHP REST API that powers the ReportApp25 single-page application.
-Milestone 3 adds service-layer validation, presentation views, and OpenAPI documentation on top of the CRUD endpoints.
+Milestone 4 adds authentication, JWT middleware, and role-aware guards on top of the CRUD endpoints.

 ## Layout